 - pg.
 89, Basic Text

-ORIGINS: What started as a private group on Facebook called Gay & Sober Men in the summer of 2009, Gay & Sober has mushroomed into what is now the largest recovery group of it’s kind on social media.
+ORIGINS: What started as a private group on Facebook called Gay & Sober Men in the summer of 2009, Gay & Sober has mushroomed into what is now the largest recovery group of its kind on social media.
 Gay & Sober has expanded to offer nightly online meetings, monthly free LGBTQ community programming, a conference, and an official component in national pride festivities.
-Gay & Sober, the umbrella nonprofit organization that operates and oversees the conference holds regular meetings of AA, and is a part of the fellowship - however we welcome and embrace members and friends from all fellowships - including the fellowships of Narcotics Anonymous, Crystal Meth Anonymous and AL-Anon.**
+Gay & Sober, the umbrella nonprofit organization that operates and oversees the conference holds regular meetings of AA, and is a part of the fellowship - however we welcome and embrace members and friends from all fellowships - including the fellowships of Narcotics Anonymous, Crystal Meth Anonymous and AL-Anon and secular recovery.**

 In June of 2011, a nonprofit company titled Queer & Sober conducted a three day fellowship event on Pride Weekend in New York - including a cruise on Pride Sunday.
 Under the direction of Christian P., Keith B., David C., and Jackson S., Queer & Sober operated from 2011 through 2013.
 In July of 2013, Queer & Sober closed, but the tradition of something wonderful on Pride Weekend was in full swing.
 In October of 2014, the men's event Hot 'n Dry in Palm Springs announced that it would hold it's farewell convention in September of 2015.
 Christian being an admin of the of the Facebook group saw a unique opportunity to launch a new, reimagined adventure.
 In June of 2015, the members of Gay & Sober Men's Facebook group voted almost unanimously to meet face to face at it's very first conference.
 Where and when was the next big question.
 Destination cities like Philadelphia, Washington DC, and New York immediately came to mind.
 In January of 2016, the group voted and announced that it would hold the conference in New York City and it would coincide with Pride Weekend.
 In March of 2016, Jerry X. from the Big Apple Roundup announced on Facebook that after 30 years on Thanksgiving Weekend, the Big Apple Roundup would be moving from Thanksgiving weekend to Pride Weekend.